 Federal Motor Carrier Safety Administration Emergency Declaration

-The U.S. Department of Transportation’s (DOT) Federal Motor Carrier Safety Administration (FMCSA) issued a Federal Motor Carrier Administration Declaration and an updated Expanded Emergency Declaration that provides regulatory relief for commercial motor vehicle operations that are providing direct assistance in support of emergency relief efforts related to COVID-19.
-An extension was issued on May 13, 2020 allowing regulatory relief until June 14, 2020.
-On June 8, 2020, FMCSA extended and modified the hour of service waiver for motor carriers to July 14, 2020 but eliminated delivered fuels from this extension.
+The DOT Federal Motor Carrier Safety Administration (FMCSA) issued a Federal Motor Carrier Administration Declaration and an updated Expanded Emergency Declaration that provides regulatory relief for commercial motor vehicle operations that are providing direct assistance in support of emergency relief efforts related to COVID-19.
+On August 11, 2020, FMCSA extended and modified the hours of service waiver for motor carriers to September 14, 2020.

-- FMCSA Emergency Declarations, Waivers, Exemptions and Permits homepage
+- FMCSA COVID Emergency Declarations, Waivers, Exemptions and Permits homepage

 What are the effects of COVID-19 on port access?